The Special Decontamination Areas and the Intensive Contamination Survey Areas

 First of all, let us begin with confirmation of geographical location of the two areas.

-In the upper one of the two following maps, the SDA are the areas bounded by an orange line.
+In the above map, the SDA are the areas bounded by an orange line.

-It is found out, that they are located with in the Fukushima Prefecture and in the vicinity of the Fukushima Daiichi Nuclear Power Plant.
+It is found out that they are located with in Fukushima Prefecture and in the vicinity of the FDNPS.

 On the other hand, the ICSA are the areas other than the SDA and with yellow-green or yellow color.

-You can find out that it spreads in the Iwate and the Miyagi Prefectures, in the northern part of Japan, areas in the Fukushima Prefecture, other than the SDA, as well as the Tochigi, Gumma, Ibaraki, Chiba and Saitama Prefectures.
+You can find out that it spreads in Iwate and Miyagi Prefectures in the northern part of Japan, part of the areas in Fukushima Prefecture other than the SDA, as well as Tochigi, Gumma, Ibaraki, Chiba and Saitama Prefectures.

-Yellow-green areas indicate the areas, which are still designated as the ICSA, and yellow areas indicate the areas, whose designation was now lifted, although they were once designated as the ICSA.
+Yellow-green areas indicate the areas, which are still designated as the ICSA, and yellow areas indicate the areas, whose designation was already lifted, although they were once designated as the ICSA.

 Then what is the basic concept to categorize the SDA and the ICSA?